 For inorganic mercury and methylmercury, TWI values have been derived by the European Food Safety Authority (EFSA).
 TWI means tolerable weekly intake.
 This is the amount of a substance that can be ingested per week over a lifetime without causing health effects.

-The TWI value for inorganic mercury is 4 µg/kg body weight (bw) and the TWI value for methylmercury is 1.3 µg/kg body weight.
-A 70 kg person may ingest 91 micrograms of methylmercury in a week without any health effects.
-A 30 kg child may ingest 39 micrograms of methylmercury in a week without experiencing health effects.
+The TWI for inorganic mercury is 4 µg/kg body weight (bw) per week and the TWI for methylmercury is 1.3 µg/kg bw per week.
+A 70 kg person may ingest 91 µg of methylmercury weekly without adverse health effects.
+A 30 kg child may ingest 39 µg of methylmercury weekly without experiencing health effects.

-To assess exposure to methylmercury, the tolerable weekly intake was compared to data on fish consumption of the Austrian population (Österreichischer Ernährungsbericht 2012).
+To assess exposure to methylmercury, the tolerable weekly intake was compared to the calculated intake based on data on fish consumption of the Austrian population (Österreichischer Ernährungsbericht 2017).

-Exhaustion of the daily tolerable intake of mercury.
+Utilization of the daily tolerable intake of mercury in Austria.

 EFSA (European Food Safety Authority), 2012: Scientific Opinion on the risk for public health related to the presence of mercury and methylmercury in food.
 EFSA Panel on Contaminants in the Food Chain (CONTAM).
 EFSA Journal 2012;10(12):2985.
 1-241.